 The non-physical periodic property of can removed by the substitution , where if and otherwise.
 The wave function may then be replaced in flat space with the standard form in relativistic quantum mechanics:

 It makes little difference whether discreteness is taken into account in practical measurement.
 For example, the components of the discrete momentum operator are given by

-.
-While the description of an initial state is determined by measurement, and is therefore reference frame dependent, physical evolution thereafter takes place independently of reference matter, and is unaffected by an observerís choice of coordinate system, up until the final measurement.
+inertial reference frame with a difference equation.
+The replacement of differential equations by difference equations is discretisation.
+While the description of an initial state is determined by measurement, and is therefore reference frame dependent, physical evolution thereafter takes place independently of reference matter, and is unaffected by an observer’s choice of coordinate system, up until the final measurement.
 It follows that an identical law of evolution must apply in all coordinate systems.
 We observe that systems of linear first order differential equations, can be discretised exactly, and conclude that the same differential equation, i.e. the Dirac equation, will have the same solution as the appropriate difference equation in any given coordinate system.

 Definition: Quantum covariance will mean that the wave function is defined on a continuum, while the inner product, is discrete, and that, in a change of reference frame, the lattice and inner product appropriate to one reference frame, or coordinate system, are replaced with the lattice and inner product of another.